Federal Government Jobs – Other Information (Part 5 of 5)

-In my second post, I outlined how to interpret the Statement of Merit Criteria in the job poster, and what each of the sections means.
+In my second post, I outlined how to interpret the job poster in the job poster, and what each of the sections means.

 In my third post, I broke down the Essential Qualifications, and how you can demonstrate you possess them.

 And in my most recent post, I described the qualifications that would be assessed at a later date.

 What else do you need to consider when looking at the job poster?

 The next sections of the job poster include:

 - Operational Requirements

 Lots of people think that once they have looked at the essential requirements for the position, they don’t need to read any further.
 However, there will be very important information in these sections that you need to consider before applying.

 This outlines what you will have to do to work in this position and in this environment.
 If you are not prepared to meet any of the requirements that are listed in the job poster, the position may not be right for you, and you should reconsider applying.
 It will include statements such as: